 The school district has not designed internal controls based on Green Book guidance to fully meet the objectives of CBC state law and regulation.
 Because the regulations are vague and open to interpretation, we are unable to verify if the district's background check process satisfies Delaware law and the Delaware Department of Education's regulations as intended.
-This increases the risk of abuse to students of the district.
+This increases the risk of abuse to the children who are students of the district.